IVIanuu/injekt/README.md

 # Distinguish between types
-Sometimes you have multiple injectables of the same type Injekt will need help to keep them apart here a are a two strategies:
+Sometimes you have multiple injectables of the same type Injekt will need help to keep them apart here are two strategies:

 Value classes:
 ```kotlin